1 airline made a bid to reduce flight hours required for new pilots. FAA rejects it

 But the FAA disagrees, saying in its decision authored by Caitlin Locke, the FAA's acting deputy executive director of Flight Standards Service, that the "data does not sufficiently support Republic's claim that (its) program is sufficiently comparable to the training program of a military branch to warrant a reduction in flight hours."

-Before the 1,500 hour rule went into effect in 2012 airlines predicted it would lead to a pilot shortage
+Before the 1,500 hour rule went into effect, airlines predicted it would lead to a pilot shortage

-The 1,500 hour rule went into effect in 2013 as one of several new safety regulations enacted in response to the Colgan Air plane crash that killed 50 people in Buffalo in February of 2009, even though both pilots of that regional jet had hundreds more hours of flying experience above that 1500 hour threshold.
+The 1,500 hour rule went into effect in 2013 as one of several new safety regulations enacted in response to the Colgan Air plane crash that killed 50 people in Buffalo in February of 2009, even though both pilots of that regional turboprop plane had hundreds more hours of flying experience above that 1,500 hour threshold.

 The pilot shortage was already looming in the commercial aviation industry before the pandemic, but was inadvertently made worse by the airlines themselves early in the pandemic.
 As air travel demand plummeted more than 90%, airlines gave pilots and other employees generous early retirement packages, as well as other incentives, to leave, helping them shed payroll costs.